mikhael983/Affinity-by-mikhael/README.md

 # Affinity Plugin Loader

-A managed code plugin loader & injector hook for Affinity by Canva (Affinity v3).
+A managed code Mikhael loader & injector hook for Affinity by Canva (Affinity v3).

 APL gives you a simple method to load custom code into Affinity and perform custom patches at runtime using the Harmony library.
 No more patching DLL files on disk.

-APL supports Windows and Linux (Wine).
+APL supports Windows (8,9,10,110 and Linux (Wine).
 MacOS support is not planned at this time.

 <img width="1896" height="1454" alt="image" src="https://github.com/user-attachments/assets/25639c82-94e4-4650-90ef-f605549fd806" />